agentflare-ai/agentml/README.md

 ### Our Goals

-**Just as HTML became the universal language of the web**, enabling any browser to render any website, **we're working to make AgentML the universal language for agents**—enabling any runtime to execute any agent, and any agent to communicate with any other agent, regardless of the framework.
+**Just as HTML became the universal language of the web**, enabling any browser to render any website, **we're working to make AgentML the universal language for agents**.

-**Why this matters:**
-- **For developers**: Learn one standard instead of multiple frameworks
-- **For organizations**: Avoid vendor lock-in, standardize on one language
-- **For the ecosystem**: Enable true interoperability between frameworks
+#### Why This Matters

+**For Developers:**
+- **Learn once, use everywhere**: Master AgentML, not 10+ different frameworks
+- **Framework freedom**: Switch between LangGraph, CrewAI, n8n without rewriting
-- **For the future**: Build on W3C standards that will outlive current trends
+- **Future-proof**: Your agents outlive framework trends
+- **Choose the best tool**: Pick frameworks based on deployment needs, not sunk costs

+**For Organizations:**
+- **No vendor lock-in**: Never be trapped by a framework's limitations again
+- **Standardize across teams**: One language for all agent development
+- **Reduce risk**: If a framework dies, transform to another—don't rebuild
+- **Faster iteration**: Try different runtimes without reimplementation

+**For the Ecosystem:**
+- **True interoperability**: Agents built in AgentML can communicate across frameworks
+- **Accelerate innovation**: Framework authors focus on runtime optimization, not language design
+- **Lower barriers**: New frameworks can support AgentML instead of building from scratch
+- **Community momentum**: Shared language creates shared tooling, examples, and knowledge

+#### The Foundation

+**We're building on W3C SCXML** - not reinventing the wheel:

+- ✅ **20+ years** of formal state machine research
+- ✅ **Battle-tested** in telephony, automotive, IoT, and industrial systems
+- ✅ **Formal semantics** enabling verification and tooling
+- ✅ **Vendor-neutral** W3C standard, not controlled by any company
+- ✅ **Future-proof** foundation that transcends current frameworks

-**The foundation is W3C SCXML** - a mature, battle-tested specification with 20+ years of research behind it.
-We're extending it with agent-specific capabilities while maintaining full compatibility.
+We're extending SCXML with agent-specific capabilities (LLM integration, event schemas, runtime snapshots) while maintaining full W3C compatibility.
+This means standard SCXML tools work with AgentML, and AgentML agents are valid SCXML documents.

 ---